CodFrm/CodFrm/STARS.md

 *   [starsliao/Prometheus](https://github.com/starsliao/Prometheus) - Grafana Dashboards for Prometheus Exporter

+*   [Significant-Gravitas/AutoGPT](https://github.com/Significant-Gravitas/AutoGPT) - AutoGPT is the vision of accessible AI for everyone, to use and to build on.
+Our mission is to provide the tools, so that you can focus on what matters.

 *   [hiyouga/LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory) - Unify Efficient Fine-Tuning of 100+ LLMs

 *   [yihong0618/xiaogpt](https://github.com/yihong0618/xiaogpt) - Play ChatGPT and other LLM with Xiaomi AI Speaker

-*   [yangjianxin1/Firefly](https://github.com/yangjianxin1/Firefly) - Firefly: 大模型训练工具，支持训练Phi-3、Llama3、Gemma、MiniCPM、Yi、Deepseek、Orion、Xverse、Mixtral-8x7B、Zephyr、Mistral、Baichuan2、Llma2、Llama、Qwen、Baichuan、ChatGLM2、InternLM、Ziya2、Vicuna、Bloom等大模型
+*   [yangjianxin1/Firefly](https://github.com/yangjianxin1/Firefly) - Firefly: 大模型训练工具，支持训练Yi1.5、Phi-3、Llama3、Gemma、MiniCPM、Yi、Deepseek、Orion、Xverse、Mixtral-8x7B、Zephyr、Mistral、Baichuan2、Llma2、Llama、Qwen、Baichuan、ChatGLM2、InternLM、Ziya2、Vicuna、Bloom等大模型

 *   [QwenLM/Qwen](https://github.com/QwenLM/Qwen) - The official repo of Qwen (通义千问) chat & pretrained large language model proposed by Alibaba Cloud.